mirte-robot/mirte-documentation/doc/mirte_os/install_mirte_software.rst

 Updating Software
 =================

-Updating the software currently means reinstallign the software: downloading the newest software image, and installing it on an SD-card.
-Please note that you will loose your own work done on the MIRTE if you use the same SD-card as before.
+Updating the software currently means reinstalling the software: downloading the newest software image, and installing it on an SD-card.
+Please note that you will lose your own work done on the MIRTE if you use the same SD-card as before.

 After re-installation you might also need to update the software on the MCU.